mmomtchev/hadron-swig-napi-example-project/README.md

 # Sync and async builds

 This project is configured to support both sync and async builds.
 This distinction is very important for the WASM builds - as native builds always have access to async.
-WASM builds with async functions support require COOP/COEP.
+WASM builds with async functions support require COOP/COEP. **Enabling async does not mean that all functions must be async - it simply adds support for async functions.**

-**Supporting both in a real world project adds a very substantial complexity layer so it is best to pick only one flavor and to stick to it, removing the conditional async.**
+**Supporting both builds in a real world project adds a very substantial complexity layer so it is best to pick only one flavor and to stick to it, removing the conditional async.**

 In this example project, when `no_async` is enabled, this has the following effects:
  * Generating the JS wrappers with SWIG enables a special `-DNO_ASYNC` macro via the environment variable `SWIG_FEATURES` which allows to skip generating the async methods